-Barbara A. Lee is a distinguished professor of Human Resource Management at Rutgers' School of Management and Labor Relations and the senior vice president of Academic Affairs at Rutgers, The State University of New Jersey.
-Professor Lee, an attorney, teaches employment law and higher education law at Rutgers and has served as department chair, associate dean, associate provost, and dean.
+Barbara A. Lee is a distinguished professor of Human Resource Management at Rutgers' School of Management and Labor Relations.
+Professor Lee, an attorney, teaches employment law and higher education law at Rutgers and has served as department chair, associate dean, associate provost, dean, and senior vice president of Academic Affairs at Rutgers, The State University of New Jersey.

 Dr. Lee received her B.A. in English from the University of Vermont, her M.A. in English and Ph.D. in Higher Education Administration from Ohio State University, and her J.D. from Georgetown University Law Center.
 She is the author of numerous books and articles on employment law, higher education law, employment discrimination, and academic employment practices.
 She is the coauthor, with William A. Kaplin, of The Law of Higher Education, 5th ed.
 (2013), A Legal Guide for Student Affairs Professionals, 2nd ed.
 (2009, with W. Kaplin), and Academics in Court: The Consequences of Faculty Discrimination Litigation (with George LaNoue).
 She is a Fellow of the National Association of College and University Attorneys, and is a recipient of the Daniel Gorenstein award from Rutgers University.